Iron-Ham/hesham8.github.io/_posts/2015-09-23-eight-queens-problem.md

 </div>
 </section><!-- /#table-of-contents -->

-> Part One of Four
+> Part One of Three

 This is the first part in a four part series on the eight queens problem.
 This first part will focus on introducing the Eight Queens problem, as well as recursively generating a set of all possible solutions.